GJMattia/Project2_BankApp/README.md

 ## Next Steps

-Version 2.0:

-- As a user I want there to be transaction history on each account.
+- As a user I want there to be compounding monthly interest rates on my saving account.
-- As a user I want to be able to withdraw/deposit funds on accounts.
+- As a user I want there to be overdraft protection options.
 - As a user I want a profile with customization.
 - As a user I want there to be a way to open up a credit card and simulate those unique actions.